The visionary who conceived it all

 “We decided to turn our new business challenges into opportunities.
 We knew that even though so many of our students were going to South Africa, the long-term sustainability of exporting students was still questionable.
 We noted the need for more institutions of higher learning in Botswana.
 That’s when BA ISAGO University College was born in 2002 – out of extreme challenges and possibilities.”

 Gabasiane salutes three parties for helping him make BA ISAGO the reputable and viable institution it is today.
-They are his wife Ruth, the BA ISAGO Board Chairperson, for “being a pillar through the years and for not being one to stand on the sides but who is willing to get her hands dirty and make things happen”; other shareholders “who happen to be family and who have been supportive through all these trials and tribulations and stayed on when others abandoned us”; and other stakeholders such as BQA, HRDC, sponsors such as Government, parents, and employers across the board, and students themselves “for supporting and believing in our project which has now become a national vehicle in the promotion and enhancement of human capital development in Botswana and beyond”.
+They are his wife Ruth, the BA ISAGO Board Chairperson, for “being a pillar through the years and for not being one to stand on the sides but one is willing to get her hands dirty and make things happen”; other Shareholders “who happen to be family and who have been supportive through all these trials and tribulations and stayed on when others abandoned us”; and other stakeholders such as BQA, HRDC, sponsors such as Government, parents, and employers across the board, and students themselves “for supporting and believing in our project which has now become a national vehicle in the promotion and enhancement of human capital development in Botswana and beyond”.